tkalandyk/test/README.md

 ## Overview

-This project is a **Vulnerability Management Orchestration Tool** that transforms a traditionally Command Line Interface driven workflow into a **safe, guided, and auditable analyst experience**.
+This project is a **Vulnerability Management Orchestration Tool (Prototype)** designed to demonstrate how real-world security automation can be safely wrapped in an analyst-friendly control layer.

+It transforms a traditionally **CLI-driven vulnerability scanning workflow** into a **guided, auditable desktop experience**, while preserving the underlying automation logic used in production environments.

-It wraps an existing Python backend (Tenable.io scanning + Jira ticketing automation) inside a **PySide6 (Qt) desktop application**, enabling security teams to run scans, monitor progress, and generate remediation tickets **without touching scripts or command-line arguments**.
+The application wraps an existing Python backend (Tenable.io scan execution and Jira ticketing automation) inside a **PySide6 (Qt) desktop GUI**, allowing security analysts to configure, authorize, and monitor scans **without interacting directly with scripts or command-line arguments**.

+While this project is a prototype built for demonstrative and portfolio purposes, it is intentionally designed around **real Tenable and Jira APIs, real data flows, and realistic security workflows**—not mocked examples or simulated logic.

-The core design principle is **Human-in-the-Loop automation**: automation accelerates work, but humans remain explicitly in control of risk-impacting actions.
+The core design principle is **Human-in-the-Loop automation**:
+automation accelerates security operations, but humans remain explicitly responsible for authorizing risk-impacting actions.

+---

+## Prototype Scope & Intent

+This project is **not a commercial SaaS product** or production deployment.

+It is a **working prototype** created to demonstrate:

+- How vulnerability scanning automation is structured in real environments
+- How analysts safely interact with powerful backend tooling
+- How guardrails, approvals, and visibility are enforced in security workflows
+- How SOC, Vulnerability Management, and GRC concerns intersect in tooling design

+All interactions follow **real execution paths** (Tenable scans, CSV exports, Jira ticket creation logic).
+No fake data, mocked APIs, or placeholder logic are used to represent system behavior.

 ---